visualizards/visualizards.github.io/_posts/2020-12-26-news-haiku.md

 repo: "https://github.com/MarieRoald/news-haiku"
 ---

-Lately, the news have made us more and more anxious, and we have caught ourselves *doomscrolling* a bit too much.
+For the past year, the news have made us more and more anxious, and we have caught ourselves *doomscrolling* a bit too much.
 Therefore, we decided to change how we consume news, and do it through haikus instead of headlines.
 We take the RSS feed from NRK, the governmental broad casting service of Norway, and extract haikus from the newspage descriptions.
 You can read the haikus [here](https://nyhetshaiku.herokuapp.com) and read the source code by cloning the [project repo](https://github.com/MarieRoald/news-haiku).

 <img src="/assets/images/20-12-26-news-haiku/haiku.png" width="400px" />